AnkithKumar89/Event-Library/README.md

 # Event-Library
-### Eventing Library with MongoDB and Flask-SQLAlchemy
+### Eventing Library with MongoDB and Flask framework

 This is a Python-based library for event handling using Flask and Flask-SQLAlchemy.
 It provides the functionality to register event handlers, trigger events, and remove event handlers.